aws-samples/talk-dev-to-me-twitch/hexagonal-architectures/README.md

 # Serverless Typescript Demo

 This is a simple serverless application built in Typescript and uses Node.js runtime.
 It consists of an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) backed by four [AWS Lambda](https://aws.amazon.com/lambda/) functions and an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table for storage.

 <p align="center">
   <img src="images/diagram.png" alt="Architecture diagram"/>
 </p>

 We will explore the usage of [hexagonal architecture](https://www.youtube.com/watch?v=kRFg6fkVChQ) pattern to decouple the entry points, from the main domain logic and the storage logic.
-As an example we will see how to have multiple adapters and easily switch between them.
+As an example we will see how to implement an adapter for Amazon API Gateway and another adapter for Amazon EventBridge and how to easily switch between them with minor code changes.

 ![hexagonal architecture diagram](images/hex.png)